nfriedly/node-unblocker/readme.md

 This project and related problems are released under the terms of the [GNU GPL version 3](http://www.gnu.org/licenses/gpl.html)

 ## Change log

+### v0.5.0 - 2012-2-24
+* Reworked fileserver to serve index.html from memory and use compression when avaliable
+* Added some windows support (although it doesn't bind to localhost

+### v0.4.1 - 2012-2-23
+* Fixed issue #2 for relative path bug when the domain name didn't have a / following it
+* Removed compress library dependency in favor of the native zlib library that shipped in node 0.6

 ### v0.4 - 2011-4-4
 * Added keyword and domain blocklists